***Recent news about Stargazing in the Atomic Age:***

 I had a delightful time discussing Stargazing with Or Zarua's Rabbi Scott Bolton and his congregation.
 You can find a recording of the event here: https://www.youtube.com/watch?v=oQKe9Gb0MCI

-"Half Here," an essay about our relationship with objects in art and life, is forthcoming in VOLT, issue 26, due out May 16, 2022.
+"Half Here," an essay about our relationship with objects in art and life, has just appeared in VOLT, issue 26.
+You can purchase this annual here: https://www.spdbooks.org/

-"Surrealism in Our Time: A Review of Katya Kazbek's Little Foxes Took up Matches," is forthcoming from the Los Angeles Review of Books in May, 2022.
+"Surrealism in Our Time: A Review of Katya Kazbek's Little Foxes Took up Matches," appeared in the Los Angeles Review of Books on May 13, 2022.

 "Conjuring in Wartime: Colm Toibin Evokes the Art of Thomas Mann," a review of this writer's new novel The Magician, was published in the Los Angeles Review of Books on October 11, 2021.
 You can read it here: https://www.lareviewofbooks.org/article/conjuring-in-wartime-colm-toibin-evokes-the-art-of-thomas-mann